leiter2121/Chatbot-GPT-3.5-turbo/README.md

 ## How to change the voice in Amazon Polly

-This guide explains how to change the voice used by the `speak_text` function in the Python code that uses Amazon Polly.
+To change the voice used by the `speak_text` function in the Python code that uses Amazon Polly.
 By default, the voice used is "Joey".
 Follow the steps below to change the voice to a different one.

 1. Determine the name of the voice you want to use.
 You can find a list of all the available voices at [this page](https://docs.aws.amazon.com/polly/latest/dg/voicelist.html).
 Note down the name of the voice you want to use.